vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

     64 bytes from 172.18.0.2: seq=1 ttl=64 time=0.092 ms
     64 bytes from 172.18.0.2: seq=2 ttl=64 time=0.088 ms

-#### Outcome
+### Result

-Server and Client can ping each other by name.
+The `server` and `client` containers can ping each other by name.

-### Bridged Containers with Exposed Port
+## Bridged Containers with Exposed Port

 Connect two containers on a bridge network and set up one of the containers to publish a port via the VCH.
-Assume server_app binds to port 5000.
+Assume that `server_app` binds to port 5000.

     $ docker network create -d bridge my-bridge-network